This new PowerPoint game, like all the others on EffectiveChildrensMinistry.org, is completely free.

 FUN!
 We use the word all the time in kids’ ministry.
 We want our kids to have a fun time, doing fun activities.
 This is because when they are happy and absorbed, they will learn more quickly and remember more effectively.
 And, of course, they will want to come back next week.

-Never wanting to over use any word, I was looking recently for alternatives.
+Never wanting to over use any word, We were looking recently for alternatives.
 But somehow they didn’t seem to work the same!
 Congenial, amusing, diverting, jolly – none of them seems to hit the nail completely on the head.
 And none of them would be clearly understood by children.

 Naturally, there will be solemn times as we teach our clubs and classes.
 There will be rules and responsibilities for the children.
 But if the overwhelming thought they have as they leave our care is not “What a fun time I’ve had!” can we expect them to return of their own accord?